christroutner/gatsby-ipfs-personal-blog/markdown/research/bitcoin-cash/full-stack-bch.md

 - If you plan to dip your feet into the world of SLP tokens, then you'll want to run [this Docker container](https://github.com/christroutner/docker-slpdb).
 It contains everything needed to interact with them.<br /><br />

-- [bch-api](https://github.com/christroutner/bch-api) is a REST API that will communicate with all the above software.
+- [bch-api](https://github.com/christroutner/bch-api) is a self-hosted REST API that will communicate with all the above software.
 It's a node.js JavaScript web server using the express.js framework, and is a fork of rest.bitcoin.com.<br /><br />

 - [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) is a JavaScript library that is intended to be paired with bch-api.
 It's also a fork of bitbox-sdk.<br /><br />

 - [slp-cli-wallet](https://www.npmjs.com/package/slp-cli-wallet) is an application-level JavaScript library that is intended to be paired with bch-js.
 It provides very high-level calls for applications to interact with the BCH blockchain.<br /><br />

 It will take weeks to sync the full node and indexers on a home computer.
 To shorten this time, [I sell a hard drive](https://bchjs.cash) that contains the fully synced databases containing the last eleven years of blockchain data.
 The files on that hard drive are intended to work with the above Docker containers.
 It should reduce the time syncing to a couple hours.

+A final tip: Avoid testnet.
+It's traditional to develop apps using the testnet so that you don't waste real money.
+But the reality is that testnet is often too flaky to use, for a number of reasons.
+At the same time, it's possible to send 1000 sat (0.00001 BCH, a fraction of a penny) transactions on mainnet, with a mining fee of 1 sat/byte, while maintaining a high confidence that the transaction will be included in the next block.
+That makes a compelling argument to use mainnet for app testing instead of testnet.
+Most developers I know, including myself, take this approach.

 ## Getting Support
 The Bitcoin Cash space is a rapidly moving target.
 The core concepts in this article won't change much, but the tools, implementations, and libraries are in a constant state of flux.
 A big part of being a successful full stack developer is injecting yourself into the community, so that you can ride the flow of ever-changing information.
 Most of the community discourse takes place on [Telegram](https://telegram.org/):